iree-org/iree/docs/GetStarted/getting_started_macos_bazel.md

 ## Recommended user.bazelrc

 You can put a user.bazelrc at the root of the repository and it will be ignored by git.
-The recommended contents for Linux are:
+The recommended contents for Linux/MacOS are:

 ```
 build --disk_cache=/tmp/bazel-cache